psahni/ajax-error-representer/README.md

 Suppose you are creating messages, so here is an assumption that the 'entity_type' of the form is 'message' and ids of the fields in the form should be prepended with 'message', the entity type.

+For example, if you have a text field 'subject', then id of the text field should be 'message_subject' if you have a text field 'body', it id of the text field should be 'message_body'

 If you are using Rails, this happens automatically.

 Assuming the id of the form is 'new_message'.
 So, below your form you write